argonautproject/data-query/pages/_includes/argo-procedure-summary.md

 1. A status code in Procedure.status which has a [required](http://hl7.org/fhir/terminologies.html#required) binding to:
 -  [ProcedureStatus] value set.
 1. One Identification of the procedure in `Procedure.code` which has:
-    - a [required](http://hl7.org/fhir/2017Jan/terminologies.html#required) binding to [SNOMED CT] or [CPT-4/HCPC for procedures] value set.
+    - a [required](http://hl7.org/fhir/2017Jan/terminologies.html#required) binding to SNOMED CT or CPT-4/HCPC for procedures ([Argonaut Procdure Type]).
     - MAY have a translation to [ICD-10-PCS] or [Code on Dental Procedures and Nomenclature (CDT Codes)].
 1. A date or a time period in `Procedure.performedDateTime` or `Procedure.performedPeriod`

-Each Procedure *MAY* have:

-  [SNOMED CT]: ValueSet-daf-procedure-type.html
-  [CPT-4/HCPC for procedures]: ValueSet-daf-procedure-type.html
+  [Argonaut Procdure Type]: ValueSet-procedure-type.html
   [ICD-10-PCS]: http://www.icd10data.com/icd10pcs
   [Code on Dental Procedures and Nomenclature (CDT Codes)]: http://www.ada.org/en/publications/cdt/
   [ProcedureStatus]: http://hl7.org/fhir/ValueSet-procedure-status.html